Robert Strichartz

+Biography

+Early life and education

-He was born in New York City on October 14, 1943.
-Bob graduated from Bronx High School of Science in 1961 and later earned his B.A. from Dartmouth College in 1963.
+Strichartz was born in New York City on October 14, 1943.
+He graduated from Bronx High School of Science in 1961 and later earned his B.A. from Dartmouth College in 1963.
 As an undergraduate, he was notably part of two successful Putnam campaigns for Dartmouth.
 The Dartmouth team finished fifth in 1961 and second in 1962.
 To date, no Dartmouth Putnam team has replicated a top five finish.
-Individually, Bob was also recognized as a Putnam fellow in 1962.
-He was one of the five highest-ranking individual competitors and was eligible for a $3,000 William Lowell Putnam Scholarship at Harvard University.
+Individually, he was recognized as a Putnam fellow in 1962, and was one of the five highest-ranking individual competitors thus eligible for the $3,000 William Lowell Putnam Scholarship at Harvard University.

-In 1966 Bob received his PhD from Princeton University under Elias Stein with thesis Multipliers on generalized Sobolev spaces.
-Bob was a NATO postdoctoral fellow at University of Paris Sud (Orsay) from 1966 to 1967.
+Strichartz received his PhD in 1966 from Princeton University under Elias Stein with thesis Multipliers on generalized Sobolev spaces.
+He was a NATO postdoctoral fellow at University of Paris Sud (Orsay) from 1966 to 1967.

+Career

-Bob's first academic position was at MIT.
+Strichartz's first academic position was at MIT.
 From 1967 to 1969, he was a C.L.E.
 Moore Instructor at Massachusetts Institute of Technology.
 He met his wife, Naomi Richardson, a ballet dancer from Brooklyn and daughter of a mathematician, in 1967.
 They lived in Boston while he taught at MIT.
 He then joined the Department of Mathematics at Cornell University, where he taught for more than 50 years.
 He was appointed assistant professor of mathematics at Cornell in 1969, associate professor in 1971, and full professor in 1977.
 He mentored nine doctoral students and many undergraduate researchers.

+Research

-Bob worked on harmonic analysis (including wavelets and analysis on Lie groups and manifolds), partial differential equations, Integral geometry and analysis on fractals.
+Strichartz worked on harmonic analysis (including wavelets and analysis on Lie groups and manifolds), partial differential equations, Integral geometry and analysis on fractals.
 Strichartz estimates are named after him due to his application of such estimates to harmonic analysis on homogeneous and nonhomogeneous linear dispersive and wave equations; his work was subsequently generalized to nonlinear wave equations by Terence Tao and others.
-Bob is also known for his analysis on fractals, building upon the work of Jun Kigami on the construction of a Laplacian operator on fractals such as the Sierpinski–Menger sponge.
+He is also known for his analysis on fractals, building upon the work of Jun Kigami on the construction of a Laplacian operator on fractals such as the Sierpinski–Menger sponge.

+Recognition

 In 1983 he won the Lester Randolph Ford Award for Radon inversion – variations on a theme.

 He was elected as a member of the 2017 class of Fellows of the American Mathematical Society "for contributions to analysis and partial differential equations, for exposition, and for service to the mathematical community".

 At Cornell, he brought faculty and students together for weekly lunches, encouraging attendance by offering Cornell apples.
-An amateur composer, Bob was also the driving force behind a tradition of annual math department concerts, during which faculty, students, spouses and children would perform music at all levels.
+An amateur composer, he was also the driving force behind a tradition of annual math department concerts, during which faculty, students, spouses and children would perform music at all levels.

+Personal life and death

-Bob and Naomi had two children, Jeremy and Miranda.
-Bob died on December 19, 2021, at the age of 78.
+Strichartz died on December 19, 2021, at the age of 78.
+He is survived by two children, Jeremy and Miranda.